 Compromising is intermediate in both assertiveness and cooperativeness.
-When compromising, the objective is to find an expedient, mutually acceptable solution that partially satisfies both parties.
+When compromising, an individual has the objective of finding an expedient, mutually acceptable solution that partially satisfies both parties.
 Compromising falls on a middle ground between competing and accommodating, giving up more than competing but less than accommodating.
 Likewise, it addresses an issue more directly than avoiding but doesn't explore it in as much depth as collaborating.
 Compromising might mean splitting the difference, exchanging concessions, or seeking a quick middle-ground position.